Guide to Sources in Economics

-Online journals can be accessed through the Online Journals & Databases.
+Online journals can be accessed through the Journal Easy Search.
 Journals can be searched by title or subject.
 When using the “Title” search, enter all or part of the journal’s title.
 When using the “Subject” search tab, select the subject “Business, Economy and Management.”
 You can then choose sub-categories such as “Economics.”

 Top 19 Journals in the Field of Economics